 Where does the course come from?

-The course we teach is based on the MBSR course developed by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical Center in the USA., as well as the Mindfulness-Based Cognitive Therapy (MBCT) course, developed by Segal, Williams and Teasdale.
+The training we do is based on the MBSR course developed by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical Center in the USA., as well as the Mindfulness-Based Cognitive Therapy (MBCT) course, developed by Segal, Williams and Teasdale.
 The two approaches are very closely related.
 The MBSR course has been used over thirty years to help with anxiety, chronic health problems, and general well-being.
 The MBCT course was developed more recently specifically for people with a history of depression, to help prevent relapse.

 Is the course suitable for me if I have mental health issues?